 We know you may want to dig for more information, so we gathered these easy-to-digest materials and resources from pediatric organizations in Minnesota and beyond.

 No one plans for a concussion.
 And yet, concussions need timely assessment and treatment.
-At Children's Hospitals and Clinics of Minnesota, we understand that prompt care for concussion is critical.
+At Children's Minnesota, we understand that prompt care for concussion is critical.
 That's why the specialists in our pediatric concussion program work closely with our emergency medicine team to schedule follow up evaluations of young patients.

-The concussion team at Children's Hospitals and Clinics of Minnesota specializes in diagnosing and treating concussions.
+The concussion team at Children's Minnesota specializes in diagnosing and treating concussions.
 Our team is made up of a diverse group of specialists in the field of neuroscience who all have one thing in common — vast experience treating kids with concussions.